-The crowned crane is a tall, majestic-looking bird that sports a “crown” of tall, stiff, golden feathers.
-The crane's long legs and neck and excellent peripheral vision help it spot predators in the tall savanna grasses.
+The crowned crane is a tall, majestic-looking bird with a “crown” of tall, stiff, golden feathers.
+The crane's long legs and neck, and excellent peripheral vision help it spot predators in the tall savanna grasses.

-Crowned cranes are famous for their courtship, especially the mating dance between the male and female.
-The dance consists of bobbing, wing flapping, and swinging circles around each other.
-Crowned cranes are usually found in pairs, but have been seen alone and in small flocks of 3 to 20 individuals.
+Crowned cranes are famous for their courtship, especially their mating dance.
+It includes bobbing, wing flapping, and swinging circles around each other.
+Crowned cranes are usually found in pairs, but may be alone or in small flocks of 3 to 20 individuals.
 A successful pair keeps its family group together for almost a year.
 After that, the young birds often form their own flock and spend much of their time feeding in fields.

 You don’t need to “crane” your neck to get a good look at these elegant birds.
 At the San Diego Zoo Safari Park, you'll find a pair of West African crowned cranes and other types of cranes—East African crowned, blue, Indian sarus, white-naped, wattled, red-crowned, and demoiselle cranes—featured in a variety of settings, including Nairobi Village, African Woods, and field exhibits.